 Pain with swelling

 A decrease in the full range of movement

 Tenderness over the joint line and discomfort while walking

 Bruising, limping, or pain when standing

 Bracing.
-Your chiropractor may recommend a brace to guard your knee from instability.
-You may be give crutches to help your knee and keep you putting weight on your leg.
+Your chiropractor may recommend a brace to guard your knee against instability.
+You may be given crutches to help your knee and keep you from putting weight on your leg.